-- The School of Physical Therapy has a long list of poster presentation at the American Physical Therapy Association’s Combined Sections Meeting Feb.
+- The School of Physical Therapy had a long list of poster presentations at the American Physical Therapy Association’s Combined Sections Meeting Feb.
 12-15 in Denver, Colorado.
-Houston faculty presenting were Christina Marie Bickley, Jennifer Bogardus, Wayne Brewer, Jennifer Ellison, Peggy Gleeson, Katy Mitchell, Rupal Patel, Toni Roddey, Lauren Szot, Shih-Chiao Tseng, and Alison Vargo.
-Presenters from the Dallas campus were Kelli Jo Brizzola, Hui-Ting Goh, Suh-Jen Lin, Ann Medley, Mary Thompson, Elaine Trudelle-Jackson, Sharon Wang-Price, and Mark D. Weber.
+Houston faculty presenting were Christina Marie Bickley, Jennifer Bogardus, Wayne Brewer, Jennifer Ellison, Peggy Gleeson, Katy Mitchell, Rupal Patel, Toni Roddey, Lauren Szot, Shih-Chiao Tseng and Alison Vargo.
+Presenters from the Dallas campus were Kelli Jo Brizzola, Hui-Ting Goh, Suh-Jen Lin, Ann Medley, Mary Thompson, Elaine Trudelle-Jackson, Sharon Wang-Price and Mark D. Weber.

 - Nursing faculty from all three campuses attended the American Association of Colleges of Nursing Doctoral Education Conference Jan.
 30-Feb.
 1 in Naples, Florida.
 Becky Spencer (Denton), Sabrenda Littles (Houston) and Shelley Hawkins (Dallas) gave presentations.
 Attendees included Rosalie Mainous, Mikyoung Lee and Ph.D. nursing science student Shermel Edwards-Maddox (Denton), Sandra Cesario, Nina Fredland, Peggy Landrum, Wyona Freysteinson and Leigh Minchew, Ph.D. nursing science student (Houston).